Development under other legislation

 Environmental Protection Act 1994

-The Environmental Protection Act 1994 provides for the environmental regulation of the mining industry and other proposals as required, including the need for an environmental impact statement and management of this process by the Department of Environment and Heritage Protection.
+The Environmental Protection Act 1994 provides for the environmental regulation of the mining industry and other proposals as required, including the need for an environmental impact statement and management of this process by the Department of Environment and Science.

 - perform seismic survey or drilling activity

-- transport petroleum produced or processed in the area equal to or greater than 50,000 tonnes per annum (threshold rate s515)
+- transport minerals, GHG streams or petroleum produced or processed in an authorised area equal to or greater than 50,000 tonnes per annum (threshold rate section 26 of Mineral and Energy Resources (Common Provisions) Regulation 2016)

 - exceed 50,000 tonnes of haulage per annum to construct a pipeline.

-Transport and Main Roads can require assessment of the ‘notifiable road use’; can give a ‘road use direction’; and the tenement holder may have to compensate road authorities for their impacts on the safety or condition of roads affected by the ‘notifiable road use’.
+The Department of Transport and Main Roads can require assessment of the ‘notifiable road use’; can give a ‘road use direction’; and the tenement holder may have to compensate road authorities for their impacts on the safety or condition of roads affected by the ‘notifiable road use’.
+For additional detail about the process, see section 5.4 of our Guide to Traffic Impact Assessment and the Notifiable Road Use Agreement Protocol.

 A number of documents relevant to these assessments can be found on the technical standards and guides page.
 In addition, other relevant documents include: